williamollio/webserv/readme.md

 - whitespaces and newline are handled the same
 - missing any delimiter results in undefined behaviour

-The config file can be changed in the [Makefile](https://github.com/williamollio/webserv/blob/master/Makefile)
+The config file can be changed in the [Makefile](https://github.com/williamollio/webserv/blob/master/Makefile) or should be set as an argument.

 [Example configuration file](https://github.com/williamollio/webserv/blob/master/server.conf)